iBz-04/Seeker-o1/docs/architecture.md

-# Anus AI Agent Architecture

-## Overview
+# seeker-o1

-Anus (Autonomous Networked Utility System) is an open-source AI agent framework designed to provide accessible, powerful, and flexible AI assistance for a wide range of tasks.
-Inspired by OpenManus and OWL, Anus combines the simplicity and accessibility of OpenManus with the multi-agent collaboration capabilities of OWL to create a unique and effective AI agent system.
+seeker-o1  is an open-source AI agent framework designed to provide accessible, powerful, and flexible AI assistance for a wide range of tasks.

 ## Core Philosophy
 - **Accessibility**: No barriers to entry, completely open-source with minimal setup requirements